ogidy/ogidy/README.md

 ### Hello There I'm Gideon 👋🏽👋🏽:
-Pharmacist 👨🏽‍⚕️ and Software Developer 🧑🏽‍💻 sharing my journey in tech<br>🧑🏽‍🎓 Studied Doctor of Pharmacy in Kwame Nkrumah University of Science and Technology<br>🧑🏽‍💻 I'm a self taught Software Developer<br>💭 Currently studying data analytics and machine learning on my own
+Pharmacist 👨🏽‍⚕️ and Software Developer 🧑🏽‍💻 sharing my journey in tech<br>🧑🏽‍🎓 Studied Doctor of Pharmacy in Kwame Nkrumah University of Science and Technology<br>🧑🏽‍💻 I'm a self taught Software Developer<br>

 # 💻 Tech Stack: